raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 [permutations]: https://en.wikipedia.org/wiki/Permutation

-It's fairly easy to generate arbitrary permutations if we don't mind splicing and reassembling arrays:
+It's fairly easy to generate arbitrary permutations[^name] if we don't mind splicing and reassembling arrays:

+[^name]: One of the benefits of having some exposure to math and computer science is this: If you recognize that something is a formal concept, you can extract it, and name it after the "term of art" that is well-understood.
+Without that exposure, you may reinvent the concept, but you are less likely to know to extract it independently and probably won't give it a name that everyone recognizes at a glance.
+Thus, we can create explicit functions like `choose` and `permutations`, and that is superior to having the exact same functionality performed implicitly in the code.

 ```javascript
 function * permutations (arr, prefix = []) {